chestm007/py_hydropi/README.md

 # py_hydropi

+## this program must be ran as root, nothing malicious happens in this code,
-This is a fairly simple python daemon for controlling hydroponics equipment via a RaspberryPI.
+but i would advise reading it before runnin just for good measure This is a fairly simple python daemon for controlling hydroponics equipment via a RaspberryPI.
 All configuration is done via easy to understand YAML files, the example in `/py_hydropi/defaults/module_config.yaml` outlines all possible configuration options

 ## Testing